| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday February 8,

 producers enough background information about conservation tillage to help

+make educated choices for managing the cropping operation.
 Topics include Soil Response to Farming Practice Transition to No-Till, Tillage Concepts, Strip Tillage versus Conventional No-Till, Week Control Information and much more.
 Contact Garfield County OSU Extension at 580-237-1228 or Garfield

 County Conservation District at 580-237-7880.
 Click here for more details about this Conservation Tillage event coming Thursday in Enid. | |

-On the National Polcy Front- New York State Freshman Lawmaker Plans to Carry Family Farmer Message to House Ag Committee ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Our friend
+| On the National Polcy Front- New York State Freshman Lawmaker Plans to Carry Family Farmer Message to House Ag Committee ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Our friend

 Keith Good who blogs at Farm